 A home inspection is an extensive examination of the condition of a property.
 It allows you, the prospective home buyer, to make a fully informed decision on whether or not to move forward with the sale.
 A home inspection also allows you to feel confident in that decision.

 The benefits of a home inspection have been well documented, and the money you spend on getting a home inspection is seen as nothing compared to the money it will save you in the long run.
-The price of a home inspection varies with a couple different factors, and we’re going to talk about them in this article.
+The average home inspection cost in Ohio varies with a couple of different factors, and we’re going to talk about them in this article.

 Average Cost Of A Home Inspection

+Before deciding to have a home inspection, you might ask, “How much is a home inspection in Ohio?”
 The actual cost of a home inspection depends largely on where you’re located, as well as on the total square footage of the home that will be inspected.
-The average cost of a home inspection is between $400 and $600, and that’s for the bare bones visual home inspection.
-If you want to have your potential new home tested for radon, mold, gas leaks; or other additional services such as a sewer scope or pest inspection, those will add to the cost of your home inspection.
+The average cost of a home inspection is between $400 and $600, and that’s for the bare-bones visual home inspection.
+If you want to have your potential new home tested for radon, mold, gas leaks or other additional services such as a sewer scope or pest inspection, those will add to the home inspection cost.
 However, there is a significant amount of evidence that shows that investing money into a quality home inspector will save you and your family money in the long run.

 Factors That Affect Price